webdigga/large-currency-transfers-co-uk/src/posts/do-ear-defenders-and-ear-plugs-work.md

 ---
-title: Do Ear Defenders and Ear Plugs Work?
+title: Do ear defenders and ear plugs work?
 description: " Ear defenders are specifically engineered to shield ears from noise pollution by decreasing the level of sound that reaches them."
 author: Arragon Affiliates
 date: 2024-03-30T09:51
-type: Article
+type: article
 isAmazon: false
 tags:
-  - article
+  - blog
-rightImage: /static/img/pexels-andrea-piacquadio-3760607.jpg
+rightImage: /static/img/pexels-andrea-piacquadio-3760607.webp
 ---
 Ear defenders, also known as earmuffs or earplugs, serve a crucial role in protecting ears from loud noises and mitigating the effects of tinnitus.
 By diminishing the intensity of sound waves that reach the eardrums, they effectively lower the risk of hearing damage or loss.